-Application for Federal Tax Exempt Status 501(c)(3) (suggested)
+APPLICATION FOR FEDERAL TAX EXEMPT STATUS 501(c)(3)

+(REQUIRED FOR BOOSTER CLUBS)

 - General instructions on the rules and procedures for federal tax exemption may be found in Internal Revenue Service (IRS) Publication 557 How to Apply for Recognition of Exemption for an Organization. - Booster clubs and school support organizations may apply for exemption from federal taxes on Form 1023, Application for Recognition of Exemption under Section 501(c)(3). - The application must be accompanied by Form 8718, User Fee for Exempt Organization Determination Letter Request, which provides a user fee to be paid to the IRS, depending on the anticipated annual gross receipts.
 Upon acceptance of the organization's exempt status by the IRS, a determination letter will be received as evidence of approval.
 The letter should be kept in a safe, permanent place as it will be used time and again to prove the organization's exempt status. - Each organization must submit to the District's Financial Services Department a copy of the determination letter issued by the Internal Revenue Service with regard to the organization's exempt status with the GASB 39 information form.